Can You Get Lyme Disease in Ohio? Cases Are Rising

 The Surveillance Problem

-This classification may underestimate actual risk.
+This classification may not fully reflect current risk.

 Ohio’s own tick surveillance program—operating since 1983—provided valuable data but lost funding and was discontinued in 2012.